Sequart Content Tagged:

 Magazine content related to race and ethnicity (page 1 of 2)

 Much has been said about the recent blockbuster film, Black Panther.
-As of this writing— and the film has yet to play a full week—it has already grossed approaching $1 billion, and global box office… [more]
+As of this writing— and the film has yet to play a full week—it has already grossed nearly $1 billion, and global box office… [more]

 A few months ago I started reading Deborah E. Whaley’s recent book, Black Women in Sequence: Re-inking Comics, Graphic Novels, and Anime.
 In it, Whaley explores how women of African descent are portrayed in various visual… [more]